Swarajbabu/proteus-library-collection/README.md

 _For LIBRARY and MCAD folder by default at C:\ProgramData\Labcenter Electronics\Proteus 8 Professional_

 ***
+### Want to help?
+If you have library of the component that you want to add, you're warmly welcome to contribute.
+Just by follow simple step below:

+1. Fork the Repository
+2. Add your new libary
+3. Issue a Pull request
+_Better if the library already package as 'Name_Component-V1-S0'_

+V _X_ : Version of files/component
+S _X_ : Sourse of files (S1 as link below, S0 from other place in the intenet)

+I will update as soon as possible.
+Any contribution is welcome as many sensor is not available in Proteus

+***
-#### Main Source:
+#### Credits & Main Source:
 * https://www.theengineeringprojects.com/
 * https://github.com/Kalebu/Proteus-arduino-libraries
 * https://github.com/tecsantoshkumar/Proteus_Library
 * https://github.com/tueuer/PROTEUS-LIBRARY

 _Disclaimer: I am not author of the files.
 I just collect files across internet and put here at one place.
-Many sites are scam and plain lying so it make harder to find correct files._
+Many sites are scam and plain lying so it make harder to find correct files.
+Any watermark is not removed only filename is change to follow name-scheme_